Khaing-su-wai/miit_fdp/README.md

 ![Capture6](https://user-images.githubusercontent.com/123365828/214555292-c8041a6e-d824-47e2-9188-84c0a94f0e38.PNG)

-While synthesizing this in yosys we use flatten before opt_clean -purge.
-The multiple_module_opt instantiates both submodule1 and 2.
-We must use Flat Synthesis here otherwise the optimisations will not be performed on the sub module level.
+In yosys, we use flatten before opt clean -purge when synthesizing this.
+Both submodules 1 and 2 are instantiated by the multiple module opt.
+Here, Flat Synthesis is required; else, the sub module level optimizations won't be carried out.

 ![Capture7](https://user-images.githubusercontent.com/123365828/214555728-2b923284-6e3b-4c41-a54d-83f36d011d1a.PNG)